aajfranklin/Mobile-Sensing-Android/README.md

 **Extended Application**

-The developer branch of this repository will be used to implement additional features not required for the study for which the app was originally designed.
-This will include implementation of additional sensors with compatibility checks, real-time visualisation of sensor data, and user control over which sensors are activated.
+Additional features not required for the study for which the app was originally designed are worked on in the developer branch and added to the master branch when stable.
+Features include implementation of additional sensors with compatibility checks, the ability to pause and resume a sensing session, real-time visualisation of sensor data, and user control over which sensors are activated.

 **Credits**